 The degree to which a product or system can be used by specific users to meet their needs to achieve specific goals with effectiveness, efficiency, satisfaction, and freedom from risk in specific contexts of use.

-Systems are used by Users.
-Therefore, a high degree of User Experience qualities are essential for the use of an automation system to tried, adopted and not rejected as being a waste of investment.
+Systems are used by users.
+Therefore, a high degree of user experience qualities are essential for the use of an automation system to tried, adopted and not rejected as being a waste of investment.

 Effectiveness